CapedBojji/egooe/docs/API.md

 ### collapsingHeader

-A togglable section header that shows/hides its children.
+A toggleable section header that shows/hides its children.

 **Signature**
 ```